mikaells/RibDif/README.md

 # RibDif
 RibDif evaluates the differences in 16S ribosomal RNA genes within a genus or species

-Takes an input genus and returns a large set of analysed files, the main being heatmaps of V3V4 amplicons of 16S rRNA genes.
+Takes an input genus and returns a large set of analysed files, the main being heatmaps comparing amplicons of 16S rRNA genes.

 This can be useful for determining if species resolution is possible within certain genera using common metataxonomic approaches.
 Often they are not.